syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 #### Theme resource dictionary

-This resource dictionary contains *keys* and their respective color codes for all the Syncfusion controls.
-Currently, the following two theme resource dictionaries are available:
+This resource dictionary includes keys and their corresponding color codes for all Syncfusion controls.
+Additionally, it contains the SfVisualTheme property where we can declare the following two theme color values:

-1. Light theme resource dictionary
+1. LightDefault
-2. Dark theme resource dictionary
+2. DarkDefault

 #### Automatic merging